On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Simple method to evaluate the photodetachment cross-section

-The overall accuracy of this simple formula, Eq.(\ref{simple}), is outstanding.
-This remakable fact follows from the `photodetachment' inequality (or condition) $a \ll \lambda$, where $a \approx a_0$ is the effective radius of the atomic H$^{-}$ ion ($a_0$ is the Bohr radius), while $\lambda$ is the wavelength of the photon which produces photodetachment of the H$^{-}$ ion.
-For the H$^{-}$ ion we have $a \approx a_0 \approx 0.529 \AA$ and $\lambda \approx 1 \cdot 10^5 \AA$, i.e. $\lambda \gg a_0$.
+In real calculations the overall accuracy of this simple formula, Eq.(\ref{simple}), is outstanding.
+This remakable fact follows, in part, from the comparison of the sizes of atomic system $a$ with the wavelengths $\lambda$ of the photons which produce the photodetachment.
+It is clear that $a \approx a_0 \approx 0.529 \AA$ where $a_0$ is the Bohr radius and $a$ is the effective radius of the atomic H$^{-}$ ion.
+On the other hand, the wavelengths $\lambda$ of the photons which produce the photodetachment is $\lambda \approx 1 \cdot 10^5 \AA$.
+This means that $\lambda \gg a$, or, in other words, the ratio $\frac{\lambda}{a} \approx 1 \cdot 10^4$ is a very large number.
 Briefly, we can say that the incident photon sees only an outer asymptotics of the three-body wave function.
 All details of the wave function of the H$^{-}$ ion at small inter-particle distances are not important to describe the photodetachment of this ion.
-Recently, this simple method was used in various applications related to the H$^{-}$, Mu$^{-}$ (or $\mu^{+} e^{-}_2$) and Ps$^{-}$ (or $e^{+} e^{-}_2$) ions.
-However, some important details of the photodetachment of the H$^{-}$ ion cannot be investigated with the use of this simple method only.
+Recently, we have successfully used this simple method in analogous applications related to the H$^{-}$, Mu$^{-}$ (or $\mu^{+} e^{-}_2$) and Ps$^{-}$ (or $e^{+} e^{-}_2$) ions.

+To conclude this Section let us note that some important details of the photodetachment of the H$^{-}$ ion cannot be investigated by applying only this simple method.
+For instance, it cannot be used, in principle, to evaluate the transition probabilities for the $ps-$channel(s) and to predict analogous probabilities for the formation of the hydrogen atom in the excited $s-$states in the $sp-$channels.
+Nevertheless, this simple method can be useful in astrophysics for fast evaluation of the absorbtion coefficient of the H$^{-}$ ion at different conditions.